shubhamuni/smart_brain/README.md

 This project is licensed under the MIT License.
 Acknowledgments

-We would like to acknowledge the contributions of the open-source community and the developers of the libraries and frameworks used in this project.
+We would like to acknowledge the developers of React, JavaScript, CSS, Tachyons, and React Particle.js libraries for their valuable contributions.
 Contact

-For any inquiries or support, please contact project_email@example.com.
+For any inquiries or support, please contact shubhampatil.ani@gmail.com